-As a result, EBITDA stood at €922 million (€985 million at 30 June 2020), down 6.4%.
+As a result, EBITDA stood at 922 million euros (985 million euros at 30 June 2020), down 6.4%.

-As a result, the EBITDA margin stood at 74.7% compared to 77.1% last year, a 2.4 points decline.
+As a result, and given the revenue decrease, the EBITDA margin stood at 74.7% compared to 77.1% last year, a 2.4 points decline.

-7.3.3 Depreciation and amortisation and other operating costs
+6.1.2.5 Depreciation and amortisation, other operating charges and other operating income

-Depreciation and amortisation chiefly corresponds to the depreciation of satellites and on-ground facilities, as well as the amortisation of intangible assets recorded under "Customer Contracts and associated relationships".
+Depreciation and amortisation mainly corresponds to the depreciation of satellites and on-ground facilities, as well as the amortisation of intangible assets recorded under "Customer Contracts and associated relationships".